Beside the Mountain

 • Squeeze out the almond pulp in a tea towel to remove excess moisture.
 Place the almond pulp, rolled oats, and sea salt in a food processor and blend for 30 seconds and then scrape and blend another 30 seconds more, until it all looks like sand.

-• Add the honey, maple syrup, nut butter to the food processor, and blend for 30 seconds to 1 minute until everything is fully combined and sticking together.
+• Add the honey, maple syrup, and nut butter to the food processor, and blend for 30 seconds to 1 minute until everything is fully combined and sticking together.

-• Lastly add the chocolate chips and pulse just until the chocolate is distributed.
+• Lastly, add the chocolate chips and pulse just until the chocolate is distributed.

 • Using a tablespoon measuring scoop roll the dough into balls.
 It makes about 20.
 Store them in an airtight container in the fridge.
 These will last in the fridge 7 days or in the freezer for three months.